ralfpinheiro/tweeter/README.md

 🔗 Live prototype at: [ tweetfy.herokuapp.com/](https://tweetfy.herokuapp.com/)

+- Note: For local testing, you might set up an ".env" file and add following line to it:
+` MONGODB_URI= "mongodb://localhost:27017/tweeter" `

 ## Features

 - Responsive Web App (Using CSS media queries for an optimum performance across all devices)